Choose Your Own Adventure: Exploring the Elusive Call-To-Action (Part 1)

 They are comprised of visual and written components while effectively guarding the gate to a portal of new information.
 Their simple structure and placement can have a fundamental effect on the conversion potential of a web page.
 Clicking on a CTA can feel a lot like reading one of those “choose your own adventure” (CYOA) novels we children of the 80s and 90s enjoyed so much in grade school: a slim path leading to hoped-for experiences.

-The job for design and content is to make a call-to-action more like a call-to-adventure: make it non-threatening while remaining appealing and even exciting.
-While the design and text of the call itself is vital to guiding your users to a desired end, the surrounding content and graphics should also create an environment in which clicking a CTA appeals.
+The job for design and content is to make a call-to-action more like a call-to-adventure: make it nonthreatening while remaining appealing and even exciting.
+While the design and text of the call itself are vital to guiding your users to a desired end, the surrounding content and graphics should also create an environment in which clicking a CTA appeals to them.

 Sufficed to say, there’s a lot to discuss.
-Ben, one of our Designers, and Chelsea, one of our content writers, have decided to share our discussion of the practical and philosophical basis for CTAs, and how we think you can make yours better.
+Several of our designers and content writers have shared their ideas regarding the practical and philosophical basis for CTAs — and how we think you can make yours better.

 Chelsea: We don’t refer to a CTA as a “call” for no reason.
 By putting out the word, visually, you summon users to action-focused areas of your site, areas that will take them to the next level, whatever that is.